Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all users and their directories
+Script that display all the users and their home directories